Mon Tue Fri

 - Obtain an in-depth understanding of supervised and unsupervised learning models such as linear regression, logistic regression, SVM, clustering and K-NN

-- Get understanding about how the magic of neural networks actually works and will be able to write them yourself
+- Get an understanding of how the magic of neural networks actually works and will be able to write them yourself

 - Build reproducible machine learning pipelines